musale/config-files/README.md

-# i3-status-bar-config
+# Config files

-my i3 status bar config file
+> A collection of my personal config files for the OSs I use.